proximacapital/jobs/DeFiAnalyst.md

 <!-- markdownlint-disable-next-line MD041 -->
 ![Proxima Capital](images/Proxima.png "Proxima Capital")

-# DeFi Analyst / Researcher (PT/FT), Remote
+# DeFi Analyst / Researcher - Part Time / Full Time, Remote

 ## Work at Proxima

 Proxima Capital is a trading firm with head offices in the Cayman Islands and Sydney, Australia.
 We specialise in building and operating algorithms that provide liquidity to and arbitrage crypto markets globally.